 Knowledge is increasing becoming borderless.
-The World of Algorithms, artificial intelligence, robotics and pandemics are fast taking center stage in global governance, health, business and exchanges.
+The World of Algorithms, artificial intelligence, robotics, cookies, and Chat Generative Pre-Trained Transformer, (ChatGPT) among others are fast taking center stage in global governance exchanges.
 Understanding and engaging with global governance is being redefined.
 Students are likely to come to this module with even greater acumen of the world they aspire to leave for the next generation.
-This second module will introduce basic concepts to reinforce blurs between traditional and domestic boundaries in the complex economic environment where the most powerful private companies (e.g. Facebook, Google, Amazon, Twitter, dark web, etc.) are becoming stateless superpowers, transcending boundaries as non-state authorities, determining our fundamental rights, duties and responsibilities and redefining social justice.
+This second module will introduce basic concepts to reinforce blurs between traditional and domestic boundaries in this complex environment where the most powerful private companies through surveillance capitalism are becoming stateless superpowers, transcending boundaries as non-state authorities, determining our fundamental rights, duties and responsibilities and redefining social justice.
 The age of Surveillance Capitalism is intriguing-our world is becoming a collection of internally borderless mega-regional consortiums-these amalgamations are emerging as the building blocks of the future world order.